As of Wednesday, May 12, 2021, everyone 12 years old and older is now eligible to receive a COVID-19 vaccine in Texas.

-Vaccine supply is limited.
-Not all local providers have vaccine each week and hubs may have long waiting lists.
+While vaccine supply and distribution are expanding, not all local providers have vaccine each week and hubs may have waiting lists.

 Do not show up at a hub or provider looking for a vaccine.